Azure-Samples/zero2hero/challenges/minigames/README.md

 ## Learning objectives

 This is a very simple challenge for you to get started with GitHub Copilot and GitHub Copilot Chat extensions.
-You will create a simple webpage to display a mini game of your choice, like "Rock, Paper, Scissors", "Memory Game", "Matopeli (Snake)", or any other simple game you like.
+You will create a simple webpage to display a traditional mini game of your choice, like "Rock, Paper, Scissors", "Memory Game", "Matopeli (Snake)", or any other simple game you like.

 👉🏼 Get to know GitHub Copilot and GitHub Copilot chat extensions 👉🏼 Use GitHub Copilot to generate your code (eg. Javascript and HTML)